WPTravelteam/wp-travel/readme.txt

 Fixes:
 * Price per group is treated as price per person in case of trip duration with price per group.
 * Undefined index 'title' issued fixed in case of no title in search widget.
+* Trip Extras is not being fully listed in the trip page as per we selected in the admin.

 = 4.1.3 =
 Release Date: 25th August, 2020